Picking the right surfskate brand is a challenge.

 Can You Cruise On A Surfskate?

 It's possible to cruise on a surfskate, however it depends which brand you're talking about.
 If you get a Carver, then their trucks are much more mellow than a YOW or Smoothstar.
 Make sure to research the company you're thinking about getting because a lot of them have springs in their adapters, making it very hard to cruise for more than a few blocks.
+It also depends on your expertise but I would really only recommend Carver if you're going for long-distance cruises.

 Are Surfskates Good For Beginners?